 We all know the list.
-Great leaders are visionaries, empathetic, have high level emotional intelligence, know how to engage others, create collaboration, know how to form a kick-ass team.
+Great leaders are visionaries, they are empathetic, they have high-level emotional intelligence, they know how to engage others, they create collaboration, they know how to form a kick-ass team.

-At a deep emotional level, great leaders are those we all wish would have been our parents.
+At a deep emotional level, great leaders are those we all wish were our parents.
 They are kind, caring, supportive, yet not pushovers.

-The main behavior patterns of bad leaders include:
+The main behavioral types of bad leaders include:

-* Avoiders: When conflict shows up these folks are gone with the wind.
-They have great excuses for needing to leave the scene as soon as tempers flair and anxiety hit a high note.
-They tell underlings to figure it out, not bother them with the details.
+- Avoiders When conflict shows up, these folks are gone with the wind.
+They have great excuses for needing to leave the scene as soon as tempers flair and anxiety hits a high note.
+They tell underlings to figure it out, to not bother them with the details.

-* Super Achievers: Always the smartest person in the room, they let you know they are special, unique and have all the answers.
-They don't care what you have to say, they know better.
+- Super achievers Always the smartest people in the room, they let you know they are special, unique, and have all the answers.
+They don't care what you have to say--they know better.

-* Splitters: Pit people against each other and have pet names for those who are the "yes men and women" and nasty monikers for anyone who dares dispute what the emperor says, even if thy are stark naked.
+- Splitters These leaders pit people against one another and have pet names for the yes-men and -women and nasty monikers for anyone who dares dispute what the emperor says, even when he is stark naked.

 So there you have it.

-What is exciting about today's world, is that there is more room to speak out than in the past.
-It's about you, it's about me and it's about time.
+What is exciting about today's world is that there is more room to speak out than there was in the past.
+It's about you, it's about me, and it's about time.